dovecot/documentation/docs/core/man/doveconf.1.md

 :   Hide the setting's name, show only the setting's value.

 **-n**
 :   Show only settings with non-default values.
+This is the default behavior
+    when no other parameters are given.

 **-N**
 :   Show settings with non-default values and explicitly set default values.